jzhou316/LLM-networking-control/README.md

 We use LLMs to translate natural language requests into configurations in [SONiC](https://sonicfoundation.dev/).
 To enforce a structure in the LLM outputs, first we convert the natural language query into a YANG data file.
 This YANG output follows an explicit grammar that is defined by a set of provided YANG modules.

 The user begins by describing a configuration objective in *natural language* (NL).
-The end-to-end process is as follows:
+There are three key stages:

 **Retrieval Stage**: *LLM Agent 1* performs dense retrieval on a vector database of the configuration files and identifies the parts of the network state that are relevant to this query.
 Asynchronously, *LLM Agent 2* identifies the YANG modules that are relevant to this specific query.

 **Configuration Stage**: Given the outputs from LLM Agents 1 and 2, *LLM Agent 3* performs the configuration.
 It outputs a YANG configuration that satisfies the user query.

 **Verification Stage**: We run the verifier pyang to check that the LLM output satisfies the syntax and constraints described in the YANG grammar.
 If there is an error, *LLM Agent 4* attempts to correct the configuration based on the error log.
 The verification stage is repeated until the configuration passes the pyang tests, or until a specified number of iterations have failed.

+After the YANG configuration has been verified, a compiler translates it into SONiC code via a deterministic mapping.

 ![llm_components](data/images/llm_components.png)